Home Health Chondrosis: symptoms, causes, treatment

 • follow the principles of healthy eating;

-• during sedentary work, do special gymnastics for the neck and lower back every hour, during the lunch break, take walks in the air;
+• when working sedentarily, do special gymnastics for the neck and lower back every hour, and take walks outside during your lunch break;

 • normalize metabolism;

 Chondrosis requires complex treatment using all methods of therapy.
-Compliance with all medical recommendations, competent treatment and patient patience guarantee a favorable success in the treatment of the disease.
+Compliance with all medical recommendations, competent treatment and patience of the patient guarantees favorable success in treating the disease.

 Leave a Reply